Skip to content Skip to navigation menu

 Step 15

-Put the hinges back into position and drill pilot holes.
+Put the door hinges back into position and drill pilot holes.
 Then, carefully screw the hinge plates to the door using the provided screws.

 15.How-To-Hang-An-Internal-Door.jpeg